Vietnam.vn - Nền tảng quảng bá Việt Nam

 European Free Alliance/Greens (Greens/EFA)

-The Greens/EFA alliance, with Germany's left-wing Greens Party at its core, was able to claim success in the last legislative session with the European Green Deal against climate change being passed, although it did not have a majority.
+The Greens/EFA alliance, with the German left-wing Greens Party at its core, was able to claim success in the last legislative session with the European Green Deal against climate change being passed, although the alliance did not have a majority.

-But the alliance is expected to face greater difficulties in this year's European Parliament elections, even losing some seats, as voters see more clearly the costs of a green transition.
+But the alliance is expected to face greater difficulties in this year's European Parliament elections, even losing some seats, as voters see more clearly the costs of the green transition.

-The next five years are crucial for the EU's green economic transition, say Greens/EFA.
+The next five years are crucial for the EU's green economic transition, Greens/EFA say.

 World - Roll call of major political blocs ahead of European Parliament elections (Figure 3).